Temple Owls men's basketball: History

 The Temple Owls became the first National Invitation Tournament (NIT) champions in 1938, one year before the inception of the NCAA Tournament.
-The NIT was broadly recognized as a National Championship awarding tournament for a number of years, beginning with the 1938 National Championship by Temple.
+The NIT was broadly recognized as a national championship-caliber tournament for a number of years, beginning with the 1938 national championship won by Temple.
 Additionally, the Owls were retroactively recognized by the Premo-Porretta Power Poll and the Helms Athletic Foundation as the national champion for the 1937–38 season.
 Temple again won the NIT championship in 1969.

 During the 1950s, the Temple basketball team made two NCAA Final Four appearances in (1956, 1958) under head coach Harry Litwack.
 Litwack was inducted into the Basketball Hall of Fame after concluding a 21-year coaching career that included 373 wins.

 Head Coach John Chaney, also a Hall of Famer, won a total of 741 career games (312 losses) and took Temple to the NCAA tournament 17 times in 24 seasons with the Owls.
 His teams won the Atlantic 10 regular season championship eight times, while winning the A-10 Tournament six times.
 His 1987–88 Owls team entered the NCAA tournament ranked No. 1 in the country, but lost in the Elite Eight to Duke.
 Chaney reached the Elite Eight on five occasions and was the consensus National Coach of the Year in 1988.
 On March 13, 2006, Chaney retired from coaching.

 On April 10, 2006, Penn head coach and La Salle alumnus Fran Dunphy was named the new head coach.
 Dunphy had coached the Quakers for 17 straight seasons prior to the move.
 After struggling his first year, the Owls won the A-10 Tournament for three consecutive years in 2008, 2009, and 2010.
 The Owls received bids to the NCAA Tournament for six straight years under Dunphy (2008–2013).
 However, the Owls only won a game in the Tournament twice during that time period.
 Since Temple joined the American Athletic Conference in 2013, the Owls have struggled, making the NCAA Tournament only in 2016 and 2019.

 After the 2018 season it was announced that former Owls standout and then-assistant coach Aaron McKie would take over for Dunphy in 2019.

 Players Mark Macon, Juan Ignacio Sanchez, Eddie Jones, Lavoy Allen, Aaron McKie, Tim Perry and Mardy Collins are just a few who have gone on to play in the NBA.